-This bread will amaze you!
+This tea bread will amaze you!
 It's moist and full of flavor from the cinnamon and subtle notes of the tea.
 If you try it with Earl Grey and orange peel, you will enjoy a more spicy bread with more tea flavor and a citrus sweetness.
+Trying with Assam or English Breakfast with give you more tea flavor without the citrus undertones.
 While you are baking, make a double batch, one to eat and one to give.
 They freeze well, too.

 Note, our tea steeps beautifully a second time.
 After the first steep in milk, strain the tea leaves and set aside.
 Then get your next pot of milk hot and reuse the leaves a second time.

 Servings: 1 large loaf or 3 small loaves